 Skip to content or, if you would rather, Skip to navigation.

-There are 8 days in June to choose from.
-One day is designated for Music majors and minors to attend, but other students may attend this day as well.
+There are eight days in June to choose from.
+One day is designated for music majors and minors to attend, but other students may attend this day as well.
 Music majors and minors attend on the same day so they can complete piano and theory testing.

 After you register, you will receive a confirmation packet within a few weeks.
 This includes details about your SOAR date, a campus map, payment policies, and other important information.
 Please read it carefully so you don't miss any information.

 Check-in for SOAR is at the Ron Houston Center for the Performing Arts between 8 and 9 a.m. and the program begins at 9 a.m.
 It is not necessary to arrive before 8 a.m.
 The day usually ends around 3 p.m. unless you are doing placement testing.

 You can look forward to hearing from faculty, staff, and current students that will give you advise about transitioning to college life.
 We try to give you all the information incoming students need, while keeping it fun.
 Students and families will be together the first part of the day, then we break off into sessions specific to each of you.
 In the afternoon, students will have advising with their SOAR leader and faculty advisor.
 Look for more detailed information in your SOAR invitation.